Collage of pages from CLMOOC |

 But what if these young teachers had already got it?
 In preparation for the Spring 2013 course, I’d considered that this cohort of 18 interns, looking to be in the app-generation, ages about 25-35, had already acquired sufficient techno-capacity either from their year’s internship, related courses, or from living on the net.
 To find out, I sent them to SurveyMonkey and found that none claimed to have a PLN, only 1 blogged, none had used the popular iPad app EduCreation, about half used Twitter, and only about 22% had been on Google+ hangout.
 All used laptops and half claimed familiarity with either MovieMaker or iMovie.

+I’d already learned that my college students were much more consumers of YouTube than producers.
 Directing our University of Maryland Writing Project had shown me that professional use of social media among teachers could not be assumed and that experience with PD seldom featured interactive technology.
 Teachers were somehow expected to get learners to be makers without being makers themselves—and PD was in collusion: let’s hire a somebody to tell us how to do it.

+The year I'd just spent collaborating with the 1-1 iPad school convinced me that the infusion of technology works, that it offers the best answer to the dominant concern for classroom management as well as for differentiation, and that effective implementation demands a revolution in professional development for teachers.
 In order for teachers to flow in the current of ever-changing apps, teachers must experience engagement with them; in other words, “making” must take dominance over reading about and hearing lectures on STEM, TED talks, and other guru-guided formulas.
 The PD must also be distinguished by active participation in a community of professionals who are makers.
 Teachers have to transform into risk-takers, re-mixers, and collaborators.

 That much was and is very clear.
 Then along comes Avatar.
 Why should that throw me?